Green group challenges sand dump permit near Great Barrier Reef

 The North Queensland Conservation Council filed a challenge to the permit at the Administrative Appeals Tribunal in Brisbane on Thursday.

-The port is being expanded for $16 billion worth of coal projects planned in the untapped Galilee Basin by two Indian firms, Adani Enterprises (ADEL.NS) and GVK (GVKP.NS), and Australian billionaire Gina Rinehart.
+The port is being expanded for $16 billion worth of coal projects planned in the untapped Galilee Basin by two Indian firms, Adani Enterprises and GVK, and Australian billionaire Gina Rinehart.

 (Reporting by Sonali Paul; Editing by Paul Tait)